 The very end of the trail arrives at the W.L.
 Smith Stamp Mill.
 To reach the trail from downtown Valdez, head north on either Hazelet or Meals Avenue, and turn left onto Hanagita Street.
 Turn onto Mineral Creek Drive, and follow the road through a residential neighborhood until you reach the gravel path that marks the beginning of Mineral Creek Trail.

 Things To Do in Valdez for Adventure Lovers

 One of the most popular things to do in Valdez is to go kayaking.
 You can kayak amongst the icebergs for once in a lifetime experience you don’t want to miss in Valdez.

-You can explore the scenic Robe Lake, the Valdez Glacier Lake, Shoup Bay, Sawmill Bay, Columbia Bay as a group tour, or if you prefer, you can rent your kayak and explore the lakes around Valdez.
+You can explore the scenic Robe Lake, Valdez Glacier Lake, Shoup Bay, Sawmill Bay, and Columbia Bay as a group tour, or if you prefer, you can rent your kayak and explore the lakes around Valdez.

 HOW TO GO ON THIS ACTIVITY: Local kayak rentals are available or you can join a group tour.
 Check here for more details.

 Bicycling is very popular in Valdez with several miles of trails for biking and exploring the terrain on your own.
 You can take the beautiful paved bike path that runs along Crooked Creek and the Duck Flats or peddle up in the Chugach Mountains on Mineral Creek Trail.